Local Development Setup

 # Run tests

-docker-compose exec api npm test
+docker compose exec api yarn test

 # Run linting

-docker-compose exec api npm run lint
+docker compose exec api yarn lint

 # Run type checking

-docker-compose exec api npm run type-check
+docker compose exec api yarn type-check

 3. Hot Reloading